drwpow/KMDG-Job-Board/README.md

 datepicker as well as to help it out with some of the animations.
 It also uses SVG icons, so it's scalable on any display.

-But all this talk and no demo!
-Where are my manners?

 Configuration
 -------------